 - associate professors, adjunct associate professors and visiting associate professors

 Postdoctoral fellows (scholarship holders) who are financing their postdoctoral qualification with the support of scholarships do not need to submit reports.

 - director of Umeå School of Education

 - head of university administration

 - human resources director

 What is a secondary employment ?

 Secondary employment is more or less all jobs which employees perform alongside their employment and which cannot be deemed to be part of their private lives.
 This may involve doing extra hours as part of employment, carrying out assignments or running a company of their own.
 Regardless of whether the secondary employment results in financial compensation, it will still be regarded as a secondary employment .

 Where can forms and templates be found?

 Forms for reporting secondary employment can be found to the right under the heading related information.
-The agreement template for use of the university's infrastructure for secondary employment is available from the university's lawyers.
+The agreement template for use of the university's infrastructure for secondary employment is available from the University's legal officers.